inbravo/travel/june-2019/README.md

 ## **Remember**
 * Always pack baggage before sleeping
+* Try to avoid a pillion on this ride
 * Carry only the most essential luggage
 * Control your ego while riding in groups
 * Early start is best to avoid any traffic
-* Try to avoid a pillion rider on this ride
-* Heavy rains during July to August.
-Plan accordingly
-* Stay friendly with everyone, you encounter on your ride
+* Stay friendly with everyone, you encounter while riding
-* Take small pauses every 150kms to cool down your machine
 * Honk on every turn and never drive in wrong lane, on hills
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
 * Fill up your tanks every night, to avoid any delay in morning
 * Do not ride in the outer most lane, its where the animal roams
+* Take small pauses every 150kms to cool down you and your machine
-* Avoid any bravery while crossing the streams, take help from others
+* Avoid any bravery while crossing the water streams (nala), take help
 * Fog light at fronts and reflecting tapes at the back, best is hazard light
 * Avoid crossing Manali-Rohtang-Koksar on Tuesday, its closed for maintenance
+* Keep all necessary documents at an easily traceable place e.g. tank bag etc
 * Daily morning checks: engine/gear oil, engine oil bolt, fuel, shocker oil leakage
 * Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting
 * Avoid following any vehicle for long, try to overtake and avoid any pothole/obstacle